 For example, listening to podcast and taking a walk is something free that I enjoy alone.
 Going out for brunch is something we enjoy together.
 Carve out time each day for something on your joy list.

 Identify how you want to feel during the first few weeks, months and year postpartum.
 What do you want and need in place to support recovery, rehabilitation and rebuilding?
 What does leave look like for your family?
-If you want guidance creating this plan, reach out to your local BIRTHFIT Regional Director for support.
-We walk through this exercise in the BIRTHFIT Prenatal Series.
+If you’re getting ready to welcome a new baby, be sure sure to check out my Planning for a Better Postpartum course!

 Who can you call when you’re ugly crying on the kitchen floor?
 Who can come over to listen and you don’t worry about cleaning the bathroom?

-Who is on your professional support team?
-Midwife, chiropractor, acupuncturist, birthfit coach, therapist?
-Write down names and phone numbers and identify when and what would be a good sign to call in extra help.
+What about your professional support team?
+Midwife, chiropractor, acupuncturist, coach, therapist?
+Write down names and phone numbers, and identify when and what would be a good sign to call in extra help.

 Identify areas where you need additional support and make the ask now rather than in the moment.
 Do you have attention loving pets?
 Ask a few friends to take them to the dog park.
 Do you have other kiddos?
 Set-up some playdates.
 Consider asking for help with housework or setting up a fund for a few house-cleaning sessions.